mpgulia/METCS673_Gulia_Manpreet/README.md

 # METCS673_Gulia_Manpreet
-This repository is made for the course Software Engineering
+This repository is made for the course Software Engineering.

 #Software eneringeering commit.